- Rochelle L. Clarke

 Review Past Event - Employment Law Seminar

 Presented by: Plunkett Cooney's Labor & Employment Law Practice Group

 When it comes to tales of woe, business owners and human resource professionals have plenty of spine tingling stories that rival anything whispered around the dying embers of a campfire in the dark of night.

 You know the stories… they raise the hair on the back of your neck, give you goose bumps as you recall them and leave your colleagues shaking their heads in utter disbelief.
 Yet, they are real… hard to believe, perhaps, but real nonetheless.

-This half-day seminar will explore these employment tales from the dark side.
-Our attorneys will then shine a bright light on them by providing strategies, best practices and information to ensure your business doesn’t disappear into a seemingly endless labyrinth of regulations and employment law.
+This half-day seminar explored these employment tales from the dark side.
+Our attorneys shone a bright light on them by providing strategies, best practices and information to ensure your business doesn’t disappear into a seemingly endless labyrinth of regulations and employment law.

 A Nightmare on Main Street

 Your team has worked long and hard to draft policies, to create systems that comply with regulations and to create an employee handbook that codifies it all.
 But like a nightmare, the appellate courts issue rulings that turn your carefully-crafted world upside down.
-This portion of the seminar will provide you with recent case law to make sure you can avoid workplace nightmares and sleep well at night… with pleasant dreams instead.
+This portion of the seminar provided recent case law to make sure you can avoid workplace nightmares and sleep well at night… with pleasant dreams instead.

 28 Days Later